Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 self-authoring suite

-Dr. Jordan B. Peterson developed the Self-Authoring Suite with his co-founders, Daniel M. Higgins and Robert O. Pihl, clinical and research psychologists at McGill University and the University of Toronto.
+Dr. Jordan B. Peterson developed the Self-Authoring Suite with co-founders Daniel M. Higgins and Robert O. Pihl, both clinical and research psychologists at McGill University and the University of Toronto.

 The Creator Profiles:

-• Dr. Jordan B. Peterson, Ph.D: Founder, Psychology Professor, UofT
+• Dr. Jordan B. Peterson, Ph.D: Founder, Psychology Professor, University of Toronto

 • Daniel M. Higgins, Ph.D: Founder, Head of Software Development

-• Robert O. Pihl, Ph.D: Founder, Psychology Professor, McGill.
+• Robert O. Pihl, Ph.D: Founder, Psychology Professor, McGill University

 The suite is a series of online writing programs that collectively help you explore your past, present, and future.
 If you’re purchasing the entire suite, it costs $29.90.